Devices, such as physical desk phones, conference phones, paging gateways, etc. are all managed through the Devices menu option.

 Note: With Husaria Hosted Voice services, all 10-digit calls in Canada and USA are treated equally; there is no difference in billing for a USA call vs a Canada call.

 On the Call Forward page, you can manage alternate destinations for calls depending on the condition.
-Note that the default destination unless you configure Call Forward is to the extension voicemail.
+Note that unless a Call Forward field is enabled, the default destination is to the extension voicemail.

 The Prompt column with the dropdown option Confirm forces the recipient to press 1 to confirm that they are a real person answering the forwarded call.
 This is to prevent cellular phone voicemail from answering the call, in the case where the user wants all calls to timeout back to their extension voicemail.